The AP Interview: Taliban seek ties with US, other ex-foes

 Muttaqi however said the Taliban have gained the upper hand in recent weeks, saying there had not been a major attack in the last month.
 Washington’s ability to track IS activities in Afghanistan has been handicapped since the troop withdrawal.

-Muttaqi said he does not envision cooperating with the U.S. in the battle against the Islamic State.
+Muttaqi said he does not envision cooperating with the U.S. in the battle against the Islamic State group.

 However, he did express hope that with time, “America will slowly, slowly change its policy toward Afghanistan” as it sees evidence that a Taliban-ruled country able to stand on its own is a benefit to America.